Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, Mr. Zelensky has denied this comment.

-He cited the example of last year, when everyone thought the war was at a stalemate, Ukraine made great strides in its counter-offensive in Kharkiv, taking back the region from Russia.
+He cited the example of last year, when everyone thought the war was at a stalemate, Ukraine made great strides in its counter-offensive in Kharkiv, taking the region back from Russia.

 Meanwhile, Russia says Western countries have grown tired of providing aid to Ukraine as the war drags on.